-- Independently researched essay, 3000-4000 words in length. - Must include evidence of using primary and secondary sources and must reach a substantiated judgment.
+- Independently researched essay, 3000-4000 words in length - Must include evidence of using primary and secondary sources and must reach a substantiated judgment

-Non-examination assessment: 3000-4000 word essay Weighting: 20% of A level
+Non-examination assessment:3000-4000 word essayWeighting:20% of A level

-Students of history often have an interest in studying subjects such as English, government and politics, psychology and philosophy.
+Students of history often have an interest in studying subjects such as English, government and politics, sociology, classical civilisation, psychology and philosophy.
 Many students opt to study history alongside a study of science and mathematics to complement their other subjects.